jbulhan01/Psychic-Game/README.md

 # Psychic-Game
-1. In this game I am looking to have the user guess the letters by using their keyboards
+1. In this game I am looking to have the user guess the letter by using their keyboards
-2. They will have 9 guesses to guess the letter right
+2. The user will have 9 guesses to guess the letter right
-3. If they guess the letter right, they win
+3. If the user guesses the letter right, they win
-3. If they do not guess the letter right they will lose
+4. If the user do not guess the letter right they lose
-4. Each time they win or lose they will see their score on the page
+5. On the page the user will see how many guesses they have left
+6. The user will also see how many wins and losses they have